sourcefrog/mutants-remote/README.md

 * Create an account with a bucket, batch queue, compute environment, and roles

+## Making images

+(I could do this once on GitHub, no need for users to do it unless they want to change the image.)

+(This can also run on GitHub except it's very slow for Arm builds.)

+- Make an ECR repository
+- Make a CodeBuild project

 ## TODO

 - [ ] Docs/scripts/terraform to configure the static resources